PSORIASIS

 5. Joint pain and swelling.

-Psoriasis symptoms can be considered mild to severe, depending on the patient and the form of the disease.
+Psoriasis symptoms can range from mild to severe , depending on the patient and the form of the disease.
 Also, symptoms may come and go over certain periods of time.
 It is important to see your doctor for proper diagnosis and treatment if you suspect you have psoriasis.

 Psoriasis in babies

 In babies, this disease occurs quite rarely.
 In such cases, the genetic predisposition of the parents should be considered first.
 However, infections, skin irritations or allergies can also be responsible for the characteristic symptoms.
-However, care should be taken as psoriasis in babies is often undiagnosed because the symptoms are similar to diaper rash or neurodermatitis.
+However, care must be taken because psoriasis in babies is often not diagnosed because the symptoms are similar to diaper rash or neurodermatitis .

 Psoriasis in children